danielscholl-osdu/partition/README.md

 Instructions for running the AWS implementation locally can be found [here](./provider/partition-aws/README.md)
 ## Running Locally - Azure
 Instructions for running the Azure implementation locally can be found [here](./provider/partition-azure/README.md)
-## Running Locally - GCP
+## Running Locally - Google Cloud
-Instructions for running the GCP implementation locally can be found [here](./provider/partition-gcp/README.md)
+Instructions for running the Google Cloud implementation locally can be found [here](./provider/partition-gcp/README.md)
 ## Running Locally - IBM

 ## Running Integration Tests